 If like me, your formal education ended well in the past, preparing for assignments initially is a daunting prospect.
 Having spent some years learning to write in business English, the change to academic English is challenging: having to remember formal punctuation, grammar and still getting your message across, while considering word count.
 This may sound impossible at this point, but even a limit of 2500 words can vanish, leaving you wondering what to edit so you can add a conclusion!

 The lecturers have without exception been willing to assist and guide my study; not point to the answer but suggest starting points for reading for learning and explanations.
 I also have to mention the Student Support Advisers, upon whom I can only heap praise.
-I have been allocated two during my course, one assisted me to get started and supported me when I relocated and lost internet access for a month.
-The other was a calming voice when the finals deadlines loomed, and my world started to disintegrate.
+One assisted me to get started and supported me when I relocated and lost internet access for a month.
+Another was a calming voice when the finals deadlines loomed, and my world started to disintegrate.

 Can you share your favourite study experience?